tiphedor/libft/README.md

     cc -I path-to-libft/includes -L path-to-libft -lft <...>

-Or, copy libft.a and includes/libft.h into your system's libs folder, and then only use :
+Or, alternatively, run :

+    sudo make install

+To copy the header and lib file into /usr/local.
+Then compile with :

     cc -lft <...>